Groodle Health Issues, Diagnosis, and Treatment

 Separation Anxiety

-Sometimes, dogs get so much affectionate with their owners that they can’t even spend a moment without them.
-So when they are left alone for some time, they behave aggressively.
-There are several other reasons behind separation anxiety such as change of ownership, routine, or abuse in the past.
+Sometimes, dogs develop such a strong bond with their owners that they can’t even spend a moment without them.
+So whenever they are left alone for some time, they may behave aggressively and destructively.
+There are several other reasons behind separation anxiety such as change of ownership, routine, or abuse in the past life.
 Lack of training and socialization at an early age are also among the common reasons.

 Separation Anxiety can further cause destructive chewing, aggressiveness, and inappropriate behaviour.

 To figure out more about this disorder, there are two different tests; one is to check the presence of von Willebrand’s Factor while the other one is the buccal mucosal screening time test.
-There is no cure for this disease, instead, the vets need to be careful while performing any sort of surgery, as they may need to use clotting agents to avoid excessive bleeding.
+There is no cure for this disease.
+The vets need to be careful while performing any sort of surgery, as they may need to use clotting agents to avoid excessive bleeding.

 It is recommended to get a dog from a reputable breeder to reduce the risks of inherited genetic diseases.
 Along with that, ask the breeder for the health certificates of puppy and dog parents.